MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cursorafterfunction.md

 A predicate run over the records of a table to compare their ingestion time against a database cursor.

 > [!NOTE]
-> This function can only be invoked on records of a table which has the [IngestionTime policy](../management/ingestiontimepolicy.md) enabled.
+> This function can only be invoked on records of a table that has the [IngestionTime policy](../management/ingestiontimepolicy.md) enabled.

 ## Syntax